Notes on the State of Virginia: Influence

 Jefferson's work inspired others by his reflections on the nature of society, human rights, and government.
-Supporters of abolition considered his thoughts on blacks and slavery to be obstacles to achieving equal rights for free blacks in the United States.
+Supporters of abolition in the United States considered his thoughts on blacks and slavery to be obstacles to achieving equal rights for free blacks in the United States.
 People argued against Jefferson's ideas long after he died.
 For instance, the abolitionist David Walker, a free black, opposed the colonization movement.
 In Article IV of his Appeal (1830), Walker stated that free blacks considered colonization to be the desire of whites to remove free blacks:

 from among those of our brethren whom they unjustly hold in bondage, so that they may be enabled to keep them the more secure in ignorance and wretchedness, to support them and their children, and consequently they would have the more obedient slave.
 For if the free are allowed to stay among the slave, they will have intercourse together, and, of course, the free will learn the slaves bad habits, by teaching them that they are MEN, as well as other people, and certainly ought and must be FREE.

 Jefferson's passages about slavery and blacks in Notes were referred to and disputed by Walker in the Appeal.
 Walker valued Jefferson as "one of as great characters as ever lived among the whites" but opposed Jefferson's ideas:

 Do you believe that the assertions of such a man, will pass away into oblivion unobserved by this people and the world?...
 I say, that unless we try to refute Mr. Jefferson's arguments respecting us, we will only establish them.